De Fuisseaux Girl doll, 18" tall,

 early composition and wood jointed Sonneberg body with straight wrists,

-she is incised F1 in script and stamped in red on the back
+doll mark F1 in script and stamped in red ink on the back

 of her head.

 Not much is known about the Belgium doll maker

 De Fuisseaux, also spelled Finsseau, it is

 accepted however, that they began creating their stunning character